poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_rebuild.md

 ### Synopsis

-Instantly trigger the rebuild for an array.
+If there is a pending rebuild operation, immediately execute the rebuild.
 Use this command when you would like to start array rebuild.

 Syntax:
 	rebuild (--array-name | -a) ArrayName